-The Arizona sustainable agriculture professional development program (PDP) strives to help Extension, NRCS and non-governmental agricultural education professionals understand and apply the principles of economic viability, environmental safety and public awareness in the production and marketing of food, energy and fiber products.
-The Arizona PDP focuses on SARE goals and programs.
-The PDP program also encourages professionals to conduct research and education programs that will help build sustainable agricultural systems in Arizona.
+The Arizona Sustainable Agriculture Professional Development Program (PDP) strives to help Extension, NRCS, and non-governmental agriculture professionals understand and better apply the principles of economic viability, environmental safety, and public awareness in the production and marketing of food, energy, and fiber products.
+The Arizona PDP program also encourages professionals to conduct research and education programs that will help build sustainable agricultural systems in Arizona.

-Cooperative Extension, a vital part of The University of Arizona’s land grant mission, interacts with state and federal employees, producers, industry representatives and non-governmental organizations to extend new knowledge and understanding in agricultural production techniques.
-Currently, the Arizona PDP focuses on helping seventy-nine Cooperative Extension agents, specialists, department heads with Extension appointments, and administrators learn sustainable agriculture concepts and access SARE resources.
+Cooperative Extension, a vital part of The University of Arizona’s land grant mission, interacts with state and federal employees, producers, industry representatives, and non-governmental organizations to extend new knowledge and understanding in agricultural production techniques.
+Currently the Arizona PDP focuses on helping 29 Extension agents and 62 specialists in various capacities to learn sustainable agriculture concepts.

-Professional development efforts are generally focused upon current interests and needs of Extension professionals.
-Water conservation, heat stress management, production strategies and budgeting are areas of concern in both plant and animal systems.
-Marketing is also a major area of concern.
-Cooperative Extension and NRCS together and separately have primary responsibility to help clientele learn agricultural sustainability in arid lands.
+Professional development efforts are focused upon current interests and needs of the target audiences.
+Water conservation, heat stress management, production strategies and budget are areas of concern in both plant and animals systems.
+Recently, infrastructure of sustainable systems have become of interest.
+The production of new products is also important.
+Cooperative Extension and NRCS, together and separately, have primary responsibility to help clientele learn agricultural sustainability in arid lands.

 Activities and Methods

-The following activities and milestones were set for the 2012 program year:
+The following goals were set for the 2013 calendar year:

 PDP-funded Publications/Educational Materials and Products